Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/bulletformat/getnumberedbulletstartwith/_index.md

 ---
 title: getNumberedBulletStartWith
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/bulletformat/getnumberedbulletstartwith/
+url: /php-java/aspose.slides/bulletformat/getnumberedbulletstartwith/
 ---

-## getNumberedBulletStartWith()  function
+## getNumberedBulletStartWith()  method

  Returns or sets the first number which is used for group of numbered bullets with no inheritance.
  Read/write  short.

-### Result
+### Returns
 short